-Project partners will work on developing action plans to help reduce community vulnerability to coastal hazards.
-Two communities that are ready to work on this process were identified using an application process: the City of Dover and the Seabrook-Hamptons Estuary Alliance, a collaboration of the three communities of Seabrook, Hampton Falls and Hampton.
-Throughout the Action Plan development, communities will test and give feedback about the NH Coastal Hazards Viewer.
+Project partners worked with communities on climate adaptation planning.
+Three communities were identified using an application process: the City of Dover, the City of Portsmouth and the Seabrook-Hamptons Estuary Alliance, a collaboration of the three communities of Seabrook, Hampton Falls and Hampton.

-The Sea Level Affecting Marsh Migration model will be run with new and more accurate data inputs.
-This model will provide new and valuable information on how salt marshes will be able to adapt to future sea level rise conditions.
-Final mapping products will be incorporated into the NH Coastal Hazards Viewer.
-In addition, project partners are coordinating on outreach to project communities (Portsmouth, Hampton, Hampton Falls and Seabrook) and others on the SLAMM mapping and analysis products.
+The Sea Level Affecting Marsh Migration model was run with new and more accurate data inputs, providing new and valuable information on how salt marshes will be able to adapt to future sea level rise conditions.
+Final mapping products were incorporated into the NH Coastal Viewer.

 - Marshes on the Move, by NOAA Coastal Services Center and the Nature Conservancy